Conscientious objection in the United States: Noncombatant service

 Noncombatant service is any military service that is unarmed at all times and does not require weapons training.
 Service aboard an armed ship or aircraft or in a combat zone is considered to be noncombatant unless the service requires personal and direct involvement in the operation of weapons.

 Investigative process

 For serving personnel of the United States military, conscientious objection applications are "subject to an investigative process by a senior officer not in the applicant's chain of command", as well as "an interview of the applicant by a military chaplain as well as a psychiatrist or medical officer".
 The officer conducts an informal hearing at which the sincerity of the applicant's convictions is examined.
 By whom the decision is made varies by military branch.

 Acceptance rates

 Conscientious objector applications for enlisted soldiers are reviewed on a case-by-case basis by the individual's respective branch of the military.
 Between 2001 and 2007, Army acceptance rates for conscientious objector applications varied.
 Of the few applications the Army received (between 18 and 39 per year), between 49% and 78% were accepted per year.

+While historical Army acceptance rates fluctuated in the early 2000s, more recent analysis provides a broader perspective on the challenges faced by applicants.
+Organizations such as the Center on Conscience & War (CCW) play a critical role in navigating the complex application process, which includes mandatory interviews with military chaplains and mental health professionals.
+While official Department of Defense data has indicated an approval rate of approximately 53% for CO applications, advocacy groups report that the success rate exceeds 90% for those who receive experienced counseling.
+These efforts and the ongoing struggle for recognition are commemorated annually on May 15, International Conscientious Objection Day.
+This observance serves to bridge the gap between the rigid hierarchical structure of the military and the individual's right to ethical dissent.